ConsultingMD/homebrew-ih-public/README.md

 ### Testing

+To invoke the setup script,
+run `./bin/ih-setup` in a terminal.

 To test out the setup script without affecting your actual setup, run the script at `./meta/test-isolated`.
 It will create a fake home directory where you can experiment with the `ih-setup` command.
 Run `./meta/test-isolated reset` to